The galaxy size to halo spin relation of disk galaxies in cosmological hydrodynamical simulations: Results

 \subsection{Galaxy size-stellar mass relations}

-In Figure~\ref{fig:size} we present the size-stellar mass relation of the simulated galaxies without morphology cut at $z=0$, and compare the results with observations.
+Compared with observations, we adopt a different morphology definition method ($\kappa$) here.
+In Figure \ref{fig:size} we present the size-stellar mass relation of all simulated galaxies at $z=0$ without morphology cutting, and then fairly compare the results with observations.
 The results for the \auriga{} and \tng{} are shown in the left panel and those for the \apo{} and \eagle{} are shown in the right panel, results for different simulations are distinguished with different colors as shown in the label.
 The shaded areas show $1\sigma$ scatters of each simulation, and the median values are shown with dashed lines.
 Here the size of a simulated galaxy is defined as the half-mass radius within which the enclosed stellar mass is half of the whole galaxy.
 In all simulations, galaxy sizes increase with increasing galaxy stellar masses with $r_{1/2}\sim1\kpc$ for low-mass dwarf galaxies, and $r_{1/2}\sim5\kpc$ for MW-mass galaxies.
 We find overall a good agreement between the full-box simulations (\tng{} and \eagle{}) and their zoom-in counterparts (\auriga{} and \apo{}) at the mass where the two simulations overlap.
-For masses $M_{\star}\leq10^{10.5}\Msun$, the size-mass relation of the galaxies in \tng{} and \eagle{} is almost flat, while the slope of the zoom-in galaxies in \apo{} or \auriga{} is much steeper, the small difference in the slope is due to the effect of simulation resolution on the size of the galaxies as studied in prior literature \citep[e.g.][]{Ludlow2017, 2018MNRAS.475..648P}.
+For masses $M_{\star}\leq10^{10.5}\Msun$, the size-mass relation of the galaxies in \tng{} and \eagle{} is almost flat, while the slope of the zoom-in galaxies in \apo{} or \auriga{} is much steeper, the small difference in the slope is due to the effect of simulation resolution on the size of the galaxies as studied in prior literature \citep[e.g.][]{2019MNRAS.488L.123L, 2018MNRAS.475..648P}.

+We then compare the size-mass relations of simulated galaxies with an observational study by \citet{2018MNRAS.473.2714S} (blue dots with error bars ).
+The conversion of the observational projected semimajor half light radius $r_{e,2d}$ into $r_{1/2}$ involves two factors,